shoebsmk/Flutter-chat-claude/chat_app/README.md

-# Chat App (AI‑assisted)
+# SmartChat

-A full-featured real-time chat application built with Flutter and Supabase.
-Features include real-time messaging with read receipts, typing indicators, presence tracking, profile editing, image and file attachments, contact profiles, and **Chat Assist** that lets you send messages using natural language commands like "Send Ahmed I'll be late" or "Message John Hello there".
+A full-featured AI-assisted real-time chat application built with Flutter and Supabase.
+SmartChat features include real-time messaging with read receipts, typing indicators, presence tracking, profile editing, image and file attachments, contact profiles, and **Chat Assist** that lets you send messages using natural language commands like "Send Ahmed I'll be late" or "Message John Hello there".

 ## Table of Contents